mching/old_pages/_posts/2016-07-14-Reverse_in_parking_in_Hawaii_and_California.md

 and [Slate](http://www.slate.com/articles/life/transport/2011/02/youre_parking_wrong.html)
 and NPR ([a study done in China versus the USA](http://www.npr.org/2014/08/27/343623220/parking-behavior-may-reflect-economic-drive))

 Limitations of the study include the convenience sample.
 Clustering was not taken into account in the analysis.
-In addition, there may be other factors that affect the parking in specific areas such as the neighborhoods, retail mix, time of day, percentage of stalls filled, etc. While I tried to match the types of businesses, most of the Hawaii cars came from a nearly full, enclosed parking garage with one-way lanes, while the California lot was virtually empty.
+In addition, there may be other factors that affect the parking in specific areas such as the neighborhoods, retail mix, time of day, width of parking stalls, percentage of stalls filled, etc. While I tried to match the types of businesses, most of the Hawaii cars came from a nearly full, enclosed parking garage with one-way lanes, while the California lot was virtually empty.

 Like this current study, any future work would be frivolous and gratuitous, but possibilities include collecting data from other parts of the mainland, limiting observations to cars parked up against a barrier (like a sidewalk or building), and matching more closely the stores and neighborhoods (i.e., comparing Safeway parking lots in suburban locations).